christian-bick/phantom-snatch/README.md

 ### Controlling snapshots

-Rendering Ajax-Pages has one major pitfall: Because of Ajax's asynchronous behaviour, it is hard for the renderer to say when the page is complete.
+Rendering Ajax-Pages has one major pitfall: Because of Ajax's asynchronous behaviour, it is hard for the renderer to say when the page is ready for a snapshot.
 The most robust and performant way to solve this, is to let the page say "I am ready - you can now take your snapshot".

 Phantom-Snatch will assume that a page is ready when it sees the attribute data-status="ready" in the body tag: